Skip to content

 3. In your connection settings (from the section above), switch the NAME from defaultdb to simmate-database-00.
 You will change this in your my_env-database.yaml file.

-(v) build our database tables
+(v) Building our database tables

 2. Run the following command: